-- You say something bad about someone else, something judging.
+- You say something bad about someone else, a judgmental thought.

-- You are mindful of what you say, and realize what you just said.
+- A moment later you’re mindful of your actions, and realize what you just said.

 - You think, “Holy crap, I can’t believe I just judged someone else ... again.
 That’s like the tenth time today.
 I am totally losing points.”

-When you are mindful you will eventually catch yourself before you say things.
+When you’re mindful, you will eventually catch yourself before you say things.

 Somewhere during all of this you become self-aware, and at some point you realize that your parents aren’t perfect.
 This may happen when you realize that your dad has affairs with women who aren’t your mom, or when you realize that your mother is abusive and mean.
 You don’t want to say it out loud, but it occurs to you that your parents are playing the game at a lower level than you’re currently playing it at.
 This thought naturally bothers you.